tiagoramirez/java-template/README.md

 ```
 Optional:
 1. Use the Swagger UI at `http://localhost:8080/api/swagger-ui/index.html`
-2. Use the Prometheus UI at `http://localhost:9090`
+2. Use the Grafana UI at `http://localhost:3000` (auto-configured with dashboards)
-3. Use the Grafana UI at `http://localhost:3000` (setup required with prometheus metrics)
+   - See [Monitoring Guide](docs/MONITORING.md) for detailed usage

 ### Prod